768 policies & templates from £99.90 Explore the full library

 Yes.
 The Managers guide to managing probationary periods is designed to be flexible and suitable for organisations of all sizes, including small businesses and charities.
 It follows UK employment law best practice, so even if you don't have an in-house HR team, you can confidently apply it.

 Absolutely.
-Like the Managers guide to managing probationary periods, all of our templates are drafted with the latest ACAS guidance and UK employment legislation in mind.
+As with the Managers guide to managing probationary periods, all of our templates are drafted with the latest ACAS guidance and UK employment legislation in mind.
 We review and update them regularly, so you can be confident they remain compliant.

-Yes, in the Managers guide to managing probationary periods, as with all of our templates, we highlight the areas that you need to update with your own details, and where you need to make decisions to suit your situation.
+Yes, we highlight the areas of the Managers guide to managing probationary periods that you need to update with your own details, and where you need to make decisions to suit your situation.
 This saves you time and ensures that you meet best practice.

 Yes.
 Once purchased, you'll be able to download the Managers guide to managing probationary periods instantly.
 Templates are provided in editable Word or Excel format so you can customise them easily, and in PDF format for easy sharing.

-If you're looking for broader support, we also offer toolkits and library bundles that include the Managers guide to managing probationary periods along with other HR templates and policies for fully managing your situation.
-These may be more cost-effective if you need a complete HR library.
+If you're looking for broader support, we also offer toolkits and library bundles that include the Managers guide to managing probationary periods, along with other HR templates and policies for fully managing your situation.
+These may be more cost-effective if you need deeper advice.